ckgrosch/groschner-python-ay250-homework/hw_8/README.md

 upload happened to make sure it was done right but this led to MANY problems with pytest being able to find the proper files etc. I tried to implement some pytest fixtures to fix this but that failed.
 Sorry!
 The website worked for me though and my most recent testing case gave 89% coverage so WOOO!
+To run the website just call the run.sh file.